anarchocactus/Marlin/README.md

 * The LCD Menu lacks options I like from Marlin.
 While using GCODE in terminal is possible it sometimes is pretty cumbersome

+## Hardware modifications

+Through the process of tuning the firmware I have discovered some problems mentioned below and things to optimize.
+A good source for parts is the Trianglelab shop on Aliexpress.
+That's is what I have changed:

+* 40W Heater cartridge
+* Thermistor (with cartridge.
+No more flimmsy glas thingy)
+* E3D heating block (clone)
+* Silicone sock

+These three really work well together. the heatbreak I left stock.
+For the new thermistor I had to change the type in the firmware.
+The heating block with the silicone sock exactly fits between the probe mount and the part cooler.
+Note that the new heating block is a bit shorter in height so the part cooling may be compromised.
+I still have to investigate for myself, but no real problems so far.

+* BMG (clone) Dual Drive Extruder.
+The original is not that bad and there is no real need for exchange unless you plan to print with special materials
+* Bowden tube.
+The original is very stiff and leaves too much room for the filament.
+Note: when replacing the bowden tube be aware of the proper length and the movement during printing.
+Especially during homing it can happen that the bowden tube get stuck on the opposite side of where the endstops are between the upper part of the printer and the moving part.
+This can give you all kinds of strange problems like "M112 shutdown" errors during delta calibration etc.

+After some printing I experienced severe adhesion problems with the stock bed that even did not go away with very exact levelling and the usual cleaning with high pecentage iso alcohol.
+There are some hints on the internet to clean the surface with soap and all kinds of strange recipies.

+* 1mm Pertinax mounted with thin 3M-Tape.
+I use this combination successfully on my Ender 3 Pro.
+It needs to be sandpapered from time to time and regulary cleaned with iso alcohol

+The noise coming from the extruder stepper drivers (A4988) was driving me nuts.
+I thought of just replacing it with a spare TMC2208 but then found out that while they are great for the axes they may not be the best choice for extruders due to torque and heat.
+I then went for a

+* TMC2209 with a calculated Vref of 1.061V.
+Not that you can adjust E0_DRIVER_TYPE for optimized operation and may have to invert direction

 ## Description

 This configuration is based on Q5_nano_v1 taken from the example configurations.
 If you want to start off from the beginning, keep in mind to use the corresponding branches otherwise your build will fail in the best case or behave strangely.
 So if you use the bugfix branch for Marlin also use the bugfix branch for the configurations.